 A lot of this stuff by itself is harmless but when someone takes the time to connect the dots then all the sudden they can know a whole lot about you.
 For example, the DNS logging itself may not be a big deal.
-But if your DNS is Google and you are using the Googles search engine and services such as there Cell phone network.
-Then all the sudden they can link your DNS records with your search history and real name and what pages you visit online.
+But if your DNS is Google and you are using the Googles search engine, Google Chrome, and services such as there Cell phone network.
+Then all a sudden they can link your DNS records with your search history and real name and what pages you visit online.
 After that, they could, in theory, build a profile on your likes, dislikes, who you know and talk to.
 Your habits based on GPS records on your google phone.
 Just use your imagination.
 I have no clue how far a company like Google has gone.
 But I just wanted to give an idea of what could be done if someone did mine all this data on you.

 So in short nothing you do online is truly private for long.
 You can protect yourself a little but always be careful what you do online and what you put online.